 Introducing work-from-home set ups wherever possible, varying shifts/breaks or flexing hours to reduce staff contact and splitting up offices and holding meetings online to reduce physical proximity will all help reduce the spread of COVID-19.

 From 23 November, workplaces are permitted to bring back up to 25 per cent of its workforce to the office.
 For signage and posters for the workplace, click here.

 Reasons to leave your home

-From 11.59pm Sunday 8 November, there are no restrictions on reasons to leave your home in Victoria, however the directive is to work from home if you can.
+From 11.59pm Sunday 8 November, there are no restrictions on reasons to leave your home in Victoria, however employers are encouraged to implement flexible working arrangements with staff.

 Further information can be found through the Department of Human Health and Services.